arunv97/login-forge/README.md

       ```bash
       cp .env.template .env
       ```
-    - Open the newly created `.env` file and fill in the required values.
+    - Open the newly created `.env` file (e.g., `apps/server/.env`) and fill in the required values.
-      It should look like this:
+      It should look similar to this:

       ```env
       # Database connection - These should match your docker-compose.yml